gliderlabs/sshfront/README.md

-# execd
+# sshfront

-A very lightweight SSH server frontend written in Go.
-The backend auth and execution logic is handled by commands you specify, letting you customize its behavior via your own scripts/executables.
+A lightweight SSH server frontend written in Go.
+Authentication and connections are controlled with command handlers / shell scripts.

-## Using execd
+## Using sshfront
 ```
-Usage: ./execd [options] <auth-handler> <exec-handler>
+Usage: ./sshfront [options] <handler>

   -d=false: debug mode displays handler output
   -e=false: pass environment to handlers
   -k="": pem file of private keys (read from SSH_PRIVATE_KEYS by default)
   -h="": host ip to listen on
   -p="22": port to listen on
-  -s=false: run exec handler via SHELL
 ```